De Havilland Sea Vixen: Redesign and navalisation

 In April 1956, the finalised production drawings were formally issued.
-The fully navalised production Sea Vixen featured a number of improvements over earlier development models.
+The fully naval production Sea Vixen had improvements over earlier development models.
 These included the addition of a powered folding wing system, reinforcement of the landing gear to withstand the additional stresses of carrier landings, a steerable nose wheel, a revised tail unit, and the redesigning of the fuselage to carry armament.
-On 20 March 1957, the first true Sea Vixen, designated as the Sea Vixen FAW.20 (fighter all-weather, later redesignated FAW.1), performed its first flight.
+On 20 March 1957, the first true Sea Vixen, the Sea Vixen FAW.20 (fighter all-weather, later renamed FAW.1), performed its first flight.
 This aircraft was promptly used for clearance trials, in particular for addressing handling problems; the second production aircraft was used for engineering trials and the third aircraft for conducting radar trials.
 On 2 July 1959, the first Sea Vixen-equipped squadron was formed.

-Production Sea Vixens were manufactured at first by de Havilland at its former World War II Airspeed Ltd. "shadow factory" at Christchurch near Bournemouth, starting in March 1957.
-In August 1962, all production was moved to another de Havilland factory located at Hawarden, near Chester.
+Production Sea Vixens were manufactured at first by de Havilland at its former Second World War Airspeed Ltd. "shadow factory" at Christchurch near Bournemouth, starting in March 1957.
+In August 1962, all production was moved to another de Havilland factory at Hawarden, near Chester.